Duplicate Records (Diagnosis)

 |---|---|---|

-If the same contact exists in two active campaigns in your sending tool, they receive two separate cold email sequences from your domain simultaneously.
-Prospects who notice this reply with negative signals that damage both the relationship and the sender reputation.
-Before running any deduplication fix, pause all active campaigns and run the cross-campaign email dedup check first to stop double sends immediately.
+A contact in two active campaigns receives two cold email sequences simultaneously, triggering negative replies that hurt both the relationship and domain reputation.
+Pause all active campaigns and run the cross-campaign email dedup check before fixing anything else.

 The Fix